The Early 2000s Are Calling: New Nokia 3310 Phones Revealed

 Not everyone was impressed.
 Chris Smith of BGR wrote that the new phone "feels light and cheap" and called the use of the Nokia 3310 name a "marketing trick" to bring attention to HMD Global's new Android smartphones — also under the Nokia brand.

 The company purchased the right to make Nokia phones last year.
 Rumors have recently been percolating that among the offerings would be a throwback phone, reviving the 3310.
-Ass we reported earlier this month, that model was technically "retired" in 2005, with some 126 million units sold, according to Nokia:
+As we reported earlier this month, that model was technically "retired" in 2005, with some 126 million units sold, according to Nokia:

 "But a few die-hard fans refused to retire their devices, noting the convenience of a battery that lasts for days.
 And even those who moved on to shinier smartphones still fondly remembered the 3310 — and as touchscreen after touchscreen shattered, they thought back wistfully to the old phone's near-indestructibility.